Ff00ff/mammoth/README.md

   })
   .returning(`id`, `createdAt`, `name`);
 ```
-_When using `returning()` the return value is automatically changed from an integer (number of affected rows) to an array of objects with keys matching the columns specified._
+_When using `returning()` the return value is automatically changed from an integer (number of affected rows) to an object or array of objects with keys matching the columns specified._

 ### Transactions